harrisj/harrisj.github.io/_posts/published/2015-03-15-thank-you-electionbot.md

 ---
 layout: writing_layout
 title: Thank You, Electionbot
-subtitle: A friendly bot that will shoulder the burden of monitoring offers peace of mind as well as efficient notifications
+subtitle: A friendly bot that will shoulder the burden of monitoring offers peace of mind as well as efficient notifications.
+summary: >
+  I was doing "ChatOps" before it was cool.
+This piece looked at how we used Slack webhooks and posting to keep track of the election loading bot via Slack without needing to login to dedicated systems to monitor.
 date: 20150315
 year: 2015
 category: published